Long read

 Warm colors, such as reds, oranges, and yellows, are often used to create a sense of warmth, excitement, or vibrancy.
 Cool colors, such as blues, greens, and purples, can produce a sense of calm, distance, or cold.

-When crafting your prompt, not only name the colors but also describe their application for more nuanced control.
-Instead of merely stating “warm colors,” try “a warm, golden sunset casting long shadows,” which guides the AI more specifically within the warm color range and suggests a time of day.
+When crafting your prompt, name the colors and describe their application for more nuanced control.
+Instead of stating “warm colors,” try “a warm, golden sunset casting long shadows,” which guides the AI within the warm color range and suggests a time of day.

 color exampleA bustling city street swathed in the warm, golden hues of the setting sun, every shop a canvas of vibrant oranges, reds, and yellows, reflecting the dynamic energy at the close of day.

 Choosing an art style is akin to selecting the lens through which the viewer will interpret the subject matter of your creation.
-Each style can drastically change the feel, interpretation, and emotional response to the image.
+Each style changes the feel, interpretation, and emotional response to the image.

 Basic styles include realistic, stylized, and abstract.
 Historical art movements include impressionism, expressionism, surrealism, cubism, and pop art.
 Digital and contemporary styles include pixel art, low poly, and vaporwave.
 Genre-specific styles include fantasy, sci-fi, and horror.
 Technique-oriented styles include watercolor, ink drawing, and charcoal.